 The cost to contest a Will depends entirely upon your choice of solicitors and the complexity of the case.
-The fees can vary tremendously from a few thousand dollars in a small estate to more than $100,000 for a multimillion-dollar estate.
+The fees can vary tremendously from a few thousand dollars to more than $100,000.

 12. Who pays the legal costs in a Will dispute case?

 In family provision cases, the general rule is the claimant’s costs are paid out of the estate if their claim is successful.